All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

 How to prove your Danish language knowledge

-- A passed single course Dansk A
+- A passed single course in Danish level A (highest level)

-It is not possible to cover the Danish language requirement with a high level course in Finnish.
+It is not possible to cover the Danish language requirement with a high-level course in Finnish.

 New English requirements in 2020